Silph League Arena

 - Being familiar with and abiding by all rules contained within this document.

 Any person present (either physically or remotely) while a tournament is in play, who is not in any other category above, is a spectator.
-This includes competitors that are not actively engaged in a match.
+This includes Competitors that are not actively engaged in a match.
 Spectators are responsible for remaining courteous and passive during matches and other official tournament sections.
-They may not offer assistance to any competitor while the tournament is in progress and they may not seek out any player’s hidden information (as defined in Section 2.5 Hidden Information) or share any hidden information they have learned, either inadvertently or intentionally.
-If spectators believe they have observed a rule or policy violation, they are encouraged to alert an official as soon as possible.
+They may not offer assistance to any competitor while the tournament is in progress and they may not seek out any player’s hidden information (as defined in Section 2.6 Hidden Information) or share any hidden information they have learned, either inadvertently or intentionally.
+If Spectators believe they have observed a rule or policy violation, they are encouraged to alert a Tournament Official as soon as possible.